samuel-rosa/soilnary/README.md

 output: html_document
 ---

-Internationalization and localization are concepts developed in the field of computing refering to the adaptation of computer software to different languages and regional differences (read more about it in [Wikipedia][wiki]).
-For computer software developers, the goal is to make their software usable and accessible to people that speak languages other than that with which the computer software has been documented.
+**Internationalization** and **localization** are concepts developed in the field of computing refering to the adaptation of computer software to different languages and regional differences.
+Like for computer software developers, soil database developers aim at making their product usable and accessible to people that speak languages other than that with which the computer software or the soil database has been written and documented.

+The material organised in this repository is the result of a collaborative effort to help soil scientists and soil database developers internationalizing and localizing their databases.

 ## Contributors